jakeburke1775/se_project_spots/README.md

 ## Description

+The project features a mock-up of a social media image sharing platform.
+The pictures are displayed in a way that is responsive and user-friendly.
+See my video below for more information.

 This project was prompted by tripleten as my first responsive web design.
-The project features a mock-up of a social media image sharing platform.

 The prompt was introduced as a figma design and rendered into a proper website.

 ## Technology Involved

-### HTML and CSS

 - flexbox
 - grid
 - media queries
 - face fonts
-- proper file format
+- proper file formatting
 - bash and git terminal execution

 ## Deployment